Species substitution, graph suspension, and graded Hopf algebras of painted tree polytopes: Acknowledgements

 \section{Acknowledgements}

 The authors thank a referee who made many good suggestions about an early version.
+The third author is supported via Fondecyt Regular, Project 1171209.
 The second author would like to thank the AMS and the Mathematical Sciences Program of the National Security Agency for supporting this research through grant H98230-14-0121.\footnote{This manuscript is submitted for publication with the understanding that the United States Government is authorized to reproduce and distribute reprints.} The second author's specific position on the NSA is published in \cite{freedom}.
 Suffice it to say here that the second author appreciates NSA funding for open research and education, but encourages reformers of the NSA who are working to ensure that protections of civil liberties keep pace with intelligence capabilities.